pojntfx/webnetes-book/src/reference/resources-yaml.md

   prefix: 127.19.0
 ```

-A network interface allows connecting to a network by a prefix, which is the first three octets of an IPv4 address.
+A network interface allows connecting to a [network](#network)'s subnet by a prefix, which is the first three octets of an IPv4 address.

 ## Tracker